harrymac1972/vegas-baby/README.md

 ## Description

 The Las Vegas Explorer app is a dynamic web application designed to provide users with an immersive experience of Las Vegas.
-From premium packages to event information and interactive features, this app serves as a gateway to the thrilling world of the city.
+From premium or basic packages to event information and interactive features, this app serves as a gateway to the thrilling world of the city.

 ## Table of Contents